rezeksaa/shell-gw/README.md

 * **Music Center**: Full MPRIS integration (optimized for Spotify).
 * **Hardware Management**: Custom-built modules for WiFi, Bluetooth, and system brightness/volume control.

-not as good as the other shell, but i made it myseft :p
+not as good as the other shell, but i made it myself :p

 # Keybindings
 These binds communicate with Quickshell's GlobalShortcut service